General Jacques Laurent Louis Augustin Vial

 Place of Death: Antibes, France

-The younger brother of General Honoré Vial, Jacques-Laurent-Louis-Augustin Vial first joined the army in October of 1792 as a sous-lieutenant in the 26th Infantry.
+The younger brother of Honoré Vial, Jacques Laurent Louis Augustin Vial first joined the army in October of 1792 as a sous-lieutenant in the 26th Infantry, the same unit his brother was serving with.
 Sent to Corsica, he served there until February of 1794 when he was wounded by four shots during a combat near Saint-Florent.
-Taken prisoner during that fight, Vial was sent to Gibraltar and finally returned to France on Christmas Day of 1795.
+Taken prisoner during that fight, Vial was sent to Gibraltar and he finally returned to France on Christmas Day of 1795.

-Returning to France in late 1801, Vial was placed with the 17th Cavalry.
-When war broke out in 1805, he served with the Grande Armée on campaign.
+Returning to France in late 1801, Vial was placed with the 17th Cavalry, which became the 26th Dragoons in 1803.
+When the Grande Armée marched to war against the Third Coalition in 1805, he served with the Grande Armée on campaign.
 The next year he served against Prussia at the Battle of Jena and then in February of 1807 he served at Deppen.
 Next Vial was promoted to colonel of the 26th Chasseurs à Cheval in April of 1807 and he served in Germany until mid 1808.

 After Napoleon's abdication, the restored Bourbons named Vial a Knight of Saint Louis but also put him on non-activity.
-When Napoleon escaped from Elba in 1815 and resumed power for the Hundred Days, Vial rallied to him and was given command of a brigade of cuirassiers in Delort's division of the Army of the North.
+When Napoleon returned from exile on Elba in 1815 and resumed power for the Hundred Days, Vial rallied to him and was given command of a brigade of cuirassiers in Delort's division of the Army of the North.
 Vial served during the campaign that June and after Napoleon's second abdication he was again put on non-activity.
+He officially retired at the start of 1825 but was also named an honorary lieutenant général in 1826.
+In August of 1830 Vial returned to service and served briefly as commander of Antibes before taking command of the department of Basses-Alpes.
+He retired again in 1848.

 Bibliography